juusokasperi/42/README.md

 _Started 2024/07/31_
 - To compile main.c for testing, run `make` inside tests/ folder
 - Everything should be functional.
-- Next up write thorough tests for the functions.

 ## Rank 01